 Without turning around, Kira said, "Quark surprised me."

 Dax shot the Ferengi an amazed look.
-The last time he had done that, Kira had nearly killed five of his customers and Quark as well.
+The last time he'd done that, Kira had nearly killed five of his customers and Quark as well.

 He shrugged.
 "It was an isolated incident.
 Nobody told me that Bajorans don't metabolize Rendevian Ale the way everyone else does."